The different types of debt solution

 A debt relief order (DRO) pauses all payments to qualifying debts for 12 months.
 During this time, you don’t have to make any payments to your creditors, and they won’t take any actions to recover money from you.
 If your circumstances haven’t changed after the 12 months, all of the debts included in the DRO will be written off.

 Debt Relief Orders are intended for people who have problems with debt, and total debts under £30,000.
-If you don’t own your own home and if you have less than £75 of income left after you pay your bills, this kind of debt solution could be right for you.
+If you don’t own your own home, if you have less than £75 of income left after you pay your bills, and your assets aren’t worth over £2,000, this kind of debt solution could be right for you.
 A DRO could help you to get out of debt, though you should bear in mind that a DRO will show on your credit file for six years and could have an impact on applying for credit while it’s on your file.

 The criteria for a Debt Relief Order changed in June 2021, increasing the threshold for qualifying debts.
 Under the new criteria, you may be able to get a DRO if you have debts under £30,000 (increased from £20,000) and monthly disposable income of less than £75 (increased from £50).
 For more information, check out our complete guide to Debt Relief Orders.

 You can’t apply for a debt relief order on your own.
-Instead you can apply through an approved organisation, like StepChange.
-They have some helpful guides to DROs and information about how to apply on their website.
+Instead, you can apply through an approved organisation, like StepChange.
+You can find out more information about how to apply on their website.

 Individual Voluntary Agreement (IVA)